 Examples of libraries and algorithms for each case.

-It is very common to hear that the most valuable thing is the experience.
+It is very common to hear that the most valuable trait in a professional career is experience.
 When you look for a job, they ask for 5 or 10 years of experience in some field.
-If you go to any startup meeting you may hear something like the CEO has 25 years of experience in management, the CFO another 25 in corporate finances, and the board, if they are put together, they sum up to 150 years of experience.
+In the typical startup pitch, you may hear something like the CEO has 25 years of experience in management, the CFO another 25 in corporate finances, and the board, if they are put together, they sum up to 150 years of experience.
 So the company as a whole has 200 years of experience.
 Awesome.
-If we put together 10 of these companies it’s like going back in time to when romans were hunting barbarians and people didn’t wear underwear.
+If we put together 10 of these companies, it’s like going back in time to when Romans were hunting barbarians.

 However, we are living in exponential times.
 There is a good video on youtube talking about this.
-The rules are not the same as in old times.
-Technology is growing so fast that the software people is using in the first years of College will be obsolete when they finish it.
-It happens the same with the the methods used in business or marketing.
+The rules are not the same as in the old times.
+Technology is growing so fast that the software people are using in the first years of college will be obsolete when they finish it.
+It happens the same with the methods used in business or marketing.
 The rate of change is huge.

 What really matters right now is not the experience, but the rate you acquire that experience.
 What really matters today is the derivative of the experience.